sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

    :name: fig-maineffects

    The four different outcomes for a 2 × 2 ANOVA when no interactions are present.
-In the top-left panel, we see a main effect of Factor A and no effect of Factor B. The top-right panel shows a main effect of Factor B but no effect of Factor A. The bottom-left panel shows main effects of both Factor A and Factor B. Finally, the bottom-right panel shows if neither factor has an effect.
+In the top-left panel, we see a main effect of factor A and no effect of factor B. The top-right panel shows a main effect of factor B but no effect of factor A. The bottom-left panel shows main effects of both factor A and factor B. Finally, the bottom-right panel shows if neither factor has an effect.

 .. ----------------------------------------------------------------------------